meghanat/megha_simulator/README.md

 - All credits go to the [**EPFL LABOS team**](https://github.com/epfl-labos) for making this link available to everyone
   - [Link to the original repository](https://github.com/epfl-labos/eagle)
-- The traces used for evaluating Hawk and Eagle are at:
+- The traces used for evaluating Sparrow, Hawk and Eagle are at:
   - [Dropbox link](https://www.dropbox.com/sh/bhk5zxreyplus73/AADxmp60oqxh7jq9qkCzoJX5a?dl=0)
   - [Link to the original repository notes](https://github.com/epfl-labos/eagle/blob/master/simulation/LOCATION_OF_TRACES.txt)
   - We do not own this (Dropbox) link nor the data hosted on it.

-> **NOTE:** that these links may change in the future.
+> **NOTE:** These links may change in the future.

 ## References: